 Education: Schools are increasingly becoming a critical central part of many local communities and as such we have seen a growth of Fresh Expressions connecting to their local primary and secondary schools, for example School Eucharist in Eskdale.
 Outdoors: There has also been a growth of Fresh Expressions developing in the outdoors e.g. Mountain Pilgrims and walking groups.
 Often schools see the opportunities to develop children and young people’s spirituality through the outdoors which sees the two (education AND outdoors) overlap.

 Working primarily with young people aged 11-18 years, includes Network Youth Church, youth church initiatives and youth groups with a Fresh Expressions Focus.

 As the number of stipends decrease we are exploring alternative income streams to develop mission and Fresh Expressions.
-These may include houses for pioneering, where instead of a house for duty, a self-supporting pioneer develops work in a locality.
-It could also include the redevelopment of a building into a sustainable social enterprise.
+These may include houses for pioneering where instead of a house for duty, a self-supporting pioneer develops work in a locality.
+It could also include the redevelopment of a building into a sustainable social enterprise e.g. M:Hub which has repurposed an underused chapel into a community centre and is exploring Fresh Expressions as part of this.
 We also recognise the rural nature of much of Cumbria and therefore there are many Fresh Expressions in small villages or that are intentionally engaging more isolated rural communities.

 Being community is at the heart of all Fresh Expressions, but under this theme are groups intentionally growing and building community in order to foster and develop a Fresh Expression of church.
 Often this is achieved through good hospitality or by linking in with particular local groups.
 A good example of community building with a particular focus would be Dementia Services that include older people, their families and carers and often link in with social services Dementia support.